Lower Darwen F.C.: Decline

 The pressures of trying to compete, as a small village club, with the newly created professionals, especially in an area already saturated with football clubs (Blackburn was a five-minute train ride from Lower Darwen), meant that the club fell behind the other clubs in the neighbourhood.
 By 1887 the club had ceased its membership with the Football Association and its final match in the Lancashire Cup, in the first round in 1887–88, was a disaster; the club was annihilated by Accrington by the score of twenty goals to one.

 The club recovered enough from that defeat to continue playing friendlies, but another hammering - 13–2 at Higher Walton, conceding nine without reply in the second half - in December seems to have killed off the last remnants of interest in keeping the club going.
 The only reference to a Lower Darwen club afterwards (in 1894) probably refers to the Lower Darwen St James' club that was active in the mid-1890s.

 Colours

 The club's colours were dark blue and white jersey and hose, with blue knickers.

+Ground

+The club played at the Leys Meadow, using either the Swan Inn or the Railway Inn for facilities.